islamhaqq/UnrealEngineDeepDive/README.md

 ## Target Hardware Layer

-This layer is platform-specific, such as optimizations made for different computer or console systems.
-The Quake 2 engine, for example, had significant optimizations made for the Intel's Pentium processors.
+This layer is platform-specific.
+Generally, Unreal Engine is platform-agnostic, but there are some platform-specific code and optimizations for different computer or console systems.
+The Quake 2 engine, for example, had significant optimizations made for the Intel's Pentium processor and its pre-fetching cache due to their popularity at the time.

-Generally, Unreal Engine is platform-agnostic, but there are some platform-specific code and optimizations.
-For example, the `FPlatformAtomics` class contains platform-specific implementations of atomic operations.
-`Platform.h` defines multiple header guards for different platforms, such as `PLATFORM_CPU_X86_FAMILY` for x86 processors, `PLATFORM_CPU_ARM_FAMILY` for ARM processors, and `PLATFORM_APPLE` for Apple devices.

 ### Entry Point